lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 This will enable *eQEP2* on pins *P8_11* and *P8_12*.
 The *2* after the *qep* returned by *show-pins* shows it's *eQEP2*.

-Finally, add the code in :ref:`digital_rotaryEncoder_js` to a file named *rotaryEncoder.js* and run it.
+Finally, add the code in :ref:`digital_rotaryEncoder_py` to a file named *rotaryEncoder.py* and run it.

 .. _digital_rotaryEncoder_py: